 - To help reduce allergies, wait four to six months before introducing solid foods.

 - For the first two years of life, put baby in a rear-facing car seat to maximize protection of the head, neck and spine.

-- Don’t use baby powder.
-Baby powder contains talc, which can cause breathing trouble and lung damage for babies if they inhale the particles.
+- Use a talc-free baby powder.
+Baby powder containing talc can cause breathing trouble and lung damage for babies.

-- Babies shouldn’t sleep in bed with their parents (or grandparents).
-Our beds tend to be a lot softer with lots of pillows, blankets and comforters that could pose a suffocation hazard.
+- Babies shouldn’t sleep in bed with their parents — or grandparents.
+Adult beds tend to be too soft for infants and have pillows, blankets and comforters that could pose a suffocation hazard.